-- the price, performance, and functionality of our Solution; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services; - the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements; - health systems' demand for professional services to augment their internal data analytics function; - changes in healthcare laws, regulations, or trends; - · the business environment of our customers and, in particular, headcount reductions by our customers; and - the impact of any natural disasters or public health emergencies, such as the COVID-19 pandemic.
+- the price, performance, and functionality of our Solution; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services; - the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements; - health systems' demand for professional services to augment their internal data analytics function; - · changes in healthcare laws, regulations, or trends; - the business environment of our clients and, in particular, our clients' financial performance and headcount reductions by our clients; and - the impact of macroeconomic challenges, including the impact of the high inflationary and high interest rate environment, market volatility caused by bank failures and measures taken in response thereto, and the impact of any natural disasters or public health emergencies, such as the COVID-19 pandemic, upon our clients.

-We enter into subscription contracts with our customers for access to our Solution.
+We generally enter into subscription contracts with our clients for access to our Solution.
 Many of these contracts have initial terms of one to three years.
-Most of our customers have no obligation to renew their subscriptions for our Solution after the initial term expires.
-Although we have long-term contracts with many customers, these contracts may be terminated by the customer before their term expires for various reasons, such as changes in the regulatory landscape and poor performance by us, subject to certain conditions.
-For example, after a specified period, certain of these contracts are terminable for convenience by our customers, subject to providing us with prior notice.
-Certain of our contracts may be terminated by the customer immediately following repeated failures by us to provide specified levels of service over periods ranging from six months to more than a year.
-Certain of our contracts may be terminated immediately by the customer if we lose applicable third-party licenses, go bankrupt, or lose our liability insurance.
-If any of our contracts with our customers are terminated, we may not be able to recover all fees due under the terminated contract and we will lose future revenue from that customer, which may adversely affect our results of operations.
+Most of our clients have no obligation to renew their subscriptions for our Solution after the initial term expires.
+Although we have long-term contracts with many clients, these contracts may be terminated by the client before their term expires for various reasons, such as changes in the regulatory landscape and poor performance by us, subject to certain conditions.
+For example, after a specified period, certain of these contracts are terminable for convenience by our clients, subject to providing us with prior notice.
+Certain of our contracts may be terminated by the client immediately following repeated failures by us to provide specified levels of service over periods ranging from six months to more than a year.
+Certain of our contracts may be terminated immediately by the client if we lose applicable third-party licenses, go bankrupt, or lose our liability insurance.
+If any of our contracts with our clients are terminated, we may not be able to recover all fees due under the terminated contract and we will lose future revenue from that client, which may adversely affect our results of operations.
 We expect that future contracts will contain similar provisions.

-In addition, our customers may negotiate terms less advantageous to us upon renewal, which may reduce our revenue from these customers.
+In addition, our clients may negotiate terms less advantageous to us upon renewal, which may reduce our revenue from these clients.
 Our future results of operations also depend, in part, on our ability to upgrade and enhance our Solution.
-If our customers fail to renew their contracts, renew their contracts upon less favorable terms, or at lower fee levels or fail to purchase new technology and services from us, our revenue may decline or our future revenue growth may be constrained.
+If our clients fail to renew their contracts, renew their contracts upon less favorable terms or at lower fee levels, or fail to purchase new technology and services from us, our revenue may decline or our future revenue growth may be constrained.

-Our results of operations have in the past fluctuated and may continue to fluctuate significantly, and if we fail to meet the expectations of analysts or investors, our stock price and the value of an investment in our common stock could decline substantially.
+Our results of operations have in the past fluctuated and may continue to fluctuate significantly, and if we fail to meet the expectations of securities analysts or investors, our stock price and the value of an investment in our common stock could decline substantially.

 Our results of operations are likely to fluctuate, and if we fail to meet or exceed the expectations of securities analysts or investors, the trading price of our common stock could decline.
 Moreover, our stock price may be based on expectations of our future performance that may be unrealistic or that may not be met.
-Some of the factors that could cause our revenue and results of operations to fluctuate from quarter to quarter include:
+Some of the factors that could cause our financial performance and results of operations to fluctuate from quarter to quarter include: